 The BEST1 License Agreement, unless earlier terminated by the Company or Penn or UFRF, will expire upon the expiration of the Company's obligation to pay royalties on net sales of licensed products.
 Before the effectiveness of an IND for a licensed product, the Company may terminate the BEST1 License Agreement with respect to such licensed product or in its entirety, at any time for any reason upon prior written notice to Penn and UFRF.
-Following the effectiveness of an IND for a licensed product, it may terminate the BEST1 License Agreement with respect to such licensed providing Penn prior written notice and a certification that it is ceasing all use, research and development and commercialization of such licensed product, subject to certain limited exceptions.
+Following the effectiveness of an IND for a licensed product, it may terminate the BEST1 License Agreement with respect to such licensed product, it may terminate the BEST1 License Agreement with respect to such licensed product, subject to certain limited exceptions.
 It may also terminate the BEST1 License Agreement if Penn or UFRF materially breaches the BEST1 License Agreement and does not cure such breach within a specified cure period.

 Penn or UFRF may terminate the BEST1 License Agreement if the Company materially breaches the BEST1 License Agreement and does not cure such breach within a specified cure period, if it experiences a specified insolvency event, if it ceases to carry on the entirety of its business related to the licensed patent rights, if it ceases for more than four consecutive quarters to make any payment of earned royalties on net sales of licensed products following the commencement of commercialization thereof, unless such cessation is based on safety concerns that the Company is actively attempting to address, or if it, any of its affiliates or any of its sublicensees challenges or assists a third party in challenging the validity, scope, patentability, and/or enforceability of the licensed patent rights.
-If it materially breaches certain diligence obligations under the BEST1 License Agreement with respect to only one licensed product, but not for other licensed products.
+If it materially breaches certain diligence obligations under the BEST1 License Agreement with respect to only one licensed product, then Penn and UFRF may only terminate its rights and licenses under the BEST1 License Agreement for such licensed product, but not for other licensed products.